Arkansas vs. LSU NCAA Football Odds, Plays and Insights | November 13, 2021

 - Arkansas and its opponents have gone over the current 59-point total in four of 10 games this season.

-- The 51.8 combined points per game that these two squads have allowed this season are 7.2 fewer than the 59 total in this contest.
+- The combined points per game average of the two teams, 61.3, is 2.3 points above Saturday's over/under.

-- The Razorbacks and their opponents score an average of 53.9 points per game, 5.1 fewer than Saturday's total.
+- This contest's over/under is 7.2 points above the 51.8 these two squads combine to allow per game this season.

-- The 62.5 PPG average total in Tigers games this season is 3.5 points more than this game's over/under.
+- The average total in Razorbacks games this season is 53.9, 5.1 points fewer than Saturday's total of 59 .

 Arkansas Stats and Trends

-- Arkansas is 4-2 against the spread and 5-1 overall in games when it scores more than 27.8 points.
+- Arkansas is 4-2 against the spread and 5-1 overall this season when the team records more than 27.8 points.

-- In games that Arkansas churns out more than 397.3 yards, the team is 5-2 against the spread and 4-2 overall.
+- In games that Arkansas amasses more than 397.3 yards, the team is 5-2 against the spread and 4-2 overall.

-- The Razorbacks have turned the ball over seven times this season, five fewer than the Tigers have forced (12).
+- The Razorbacks have seven giveaways this season, while the Tigers have 12 takeaways .

 - Find the latest spread and moneyline odds for Arkansas at SISportsbook.